c3d/build/README.md

      Output has 35 characters, should be 35

-As you can see in the sample `Makefile`, it is easy to add tests, simply by adding a rule that ends in `.runtest`.
-In the sample file, it is called `count-characters.runtest`.
+As you can see in the sample `Makefile`, it is easy to add tests, simply by adding a rule that ends in `.test`.
+In the sample file, it is called `count-characters.test`.

 ## Building for debugging, release or profiling